anhinga/fluid/README.md

 Moreover, this architecture allows to represent data flow graphs of this class as **matrices of real numbers**.

-We just posted a related software prototype and expect to make one or more videos and a preprint available today.
+We just posted a related software prototype, "aug_20_15_experiment", and expect to make one or more videos and a preprint available today.

 The preprint describing this new development is available at